 To produce and review a personal fitness programme for a specific session

 Diet affects health and fitness

 We offer a number of extra-curricular sporting activities in conjunction with Southampton Solent sports partnership.
-These include indoor games, basketball, football, cricket, and leadership and volunteering.
+These include indoor games, basketball, football, cricket, animal and film club..

 As part of the school enrichment programme the pupils also have the opportunity to take part in football every break and lunch time.